+Section 162(m)

-Section 162(m) Considerations.
-Section 162(m) of the Code disallows a tax deduction to public companies for certain compensation in excess of \$1,000,000 paid to the corporation's chief executive officer and three other officers (other than the chief financial officer) whose compensation is required to be reported to our stockholders pursuant to the 1934 Act.
+Section 162(m) of the Internal Revenue Code disallows a tax deduction to public companies for certain compensation in excess of \$1,000,000 paid to the corporation's chief executive officer and three other officers (other than the chief financial officer) whose compensation is required to be reported to our stockholders pursuant to the 1934 Act.
 Certain performance-based compensation approved by the company's stockholders, including option grants under the company's 2009 Plan, generally is not subject to the deduction limit.
 Generally, section 162(m) has not been relevant to the compensation of any of the executive officers other than the chief executive officer.
 In 2008, the board of directors adopted and the stockholders approved the 2008 Incentive Compensation Plan, under which annual bonus awards to executive officers designated by the compensation committee as performance-based compensation are eligible to be exempt from the deduction limit.
-See "2008 Incentive Compensation Plan" on pages 33-34.
+Annual cash awards made to Mr. Ayers are intended to qualify as performance-based compensation under the 2008 Incentive Compensation Plan.
+See "2008 Incentive Compensation Plan" on pages 36-38.
 Notwithstanding the foregoing, the compensation committee retains discretion to approve compensation payments that are subject to the Section 162(m) deduction limit to the extent the committee believes such payments are in the best interests of the company and its stockholders.